webplatform/docs-wpd/Creating_API_pages/index.md

 So, the listing page for the WebRTC API is '''apis/webrtc'''.

 Note that the API listings, not being proper names of API objects, do not have camel-casing in URLs.
 So, '''apis/webrtc''' not '''apis/WebRTC'''.
-But MediaStream is an API object, so '''apis/webrtc/objects/MediaStream'''.
+But MediaStream is an API object, so '''apis/webrtc/MediaStream'''.
 See [[WPD:Manual_Of_Style#URLs|URLs]] in the [[WPD:Manual_Of_Style|Manual of Style]] for more about URLs.

 You really only need one listing page.
-It's enough to just have '''apis/webrtc''' - you don't need '''apis/webrtc/mediastream''' (as a listing page, different from the '''apis/webrtc/objects/MediaStream''' page which represents the actual API object), '''apis/webrtc/peerconnection''', nor '''apis/webrtc/datachannel'''.
+It's enough to just have '''apis/webrtc''' - you don't need '''apis/webrtc/peerconnection''', '''apis/webrtc/datachannel''', nor '''apis/webrtc/mediastream''' (as a listing page, different from the '''apis/webrtc/MediaStream''' page which represents the actual API object - more on that below).
 All of these sub listing pages should just be represented as headings in the content of the main listing page, not as pages in their own right, as shown below.
 But don't leave these names out; they are valuable as keywords, and as long as they're included as sub headings, search engines can find them.

 If you have only one API object and there is no other catch-all description for the API, you still have to create the listing page.
 So if the API name is '''MyAPI''' the URLs for the listing page and the object are, '''apis/myapi''' and '''apis/myapi/objects/MyAPI''', respectively.